 This refreshing pilsner is timed for summer’s sizzle, when all you want is a crispy champ to beat the heat.
 Summerfest is golden bright, balancing delicate yet complex malt flavor alongside spicy, floral hops and is the perfect beer for the hot summer weather.
 Hints of lemon zest lead into a dry finish, and the sessionable 5% ABV invites another round.

 Juicy & silky smooth, the most refreshing beer for summer.

 Take in its hazy, golden glow.
 Those foggy depths are a jackpot of juicy hop flavor, like tasty bites of ripe citrus or sweet-tart slices of pineapple.

 And while Hazy IPAs can be easy drinking, their creation is rather complex.
-With Hazy Little Thing, our brewers obsess over the hops and malt.
-That’s because certain grains — picked for their proteins, beta-glucans, and other beer-nerdy specs — interact with hop compounds called polyphenols to help generate that smooth and fruity haze.
+With Hazy Little Thing, our brewers obsess over the hops and malt making it the most refreshing summer beer.
+That’s because certain grains — picked for their proteins, beta-glucans, and other beer-nerdy specs — interact with hop compounds called polyphenols to help generate that smooth, refreshing and fruity haze.